The German bomb has haunted me since I listened to a lecture series at

 Atomtechnik, ihre Voraussetzungen und Folgen.

-Carl Friedrich von Weizsäcker, a former assistant to Heisenberg and ex-physics professor at the
+Carl Friedrich von Weizsäcker, a former assistant to Heisenberg and a former physics professor at the

 prerequisites, and its consequences.

-For a modest semester fee of 12 marks, the master himself lectured on Quantenmechanik mit Übungen (Quantum mechanics with exercises) at Munich University during the summer of 59.
+For a modest semester fee of 12 marks, the master himself lectured on Quantenmechanik mit Übungen (Quantum mechanics with exercises) at the University of Munich during the summer of 59.
 You had to come early at the start of the series to get a seat.
-Later, listeners of other faculties had satisfied their curiosity, especially since it was all mathematics and Heisenberg was not a gifted speaker.
+Later, listeners of other faculties had satisfied their curiosity, especially since it was all mathematics, and Heisenberg was not a gifted speaker.

 There are two extreme positions on the German atomic bomb: